Key Takeaways

 On October 8, 2025, Ohio Gov. Mike DeWine signed into law an executive order that bans the sale of intoxicating hemp products, starting October 14.
 Intoxicating hemp products are defined as THC-containing hemp products.
 Any THC-containing products can be sold through licensed cannabis dispensaries only.
 The ban is effective for 90 days, expiring on January 12, 2026, after which Ohio lawmakers can either extend the emergency regulations or design new regulations for intoxicating hemp products.
 However, soon after the ban went into effect, an Ohio judge delayed the ban until December 2, 2025, while a lawsuit filed by several businesses is in the process.

 Since hemp regulations have been amended federally – closing the “hemp loophole” – from November 12, 2026, hemp-derived THC products can contain no more than 0.4 milligrams per container.
-Following this, Ohio introduced Senate Bill 56 which was passed by the Ohio House on November 20, 2025, and is now awaiting the Senate’s vote.
-The bill aligns with the new federal hemp regulations, allowing intoxicating hemp products to be sold only through licensed cannabis dispensaries.
-However, if signed into law SB56 will also allow hemp-derived THC beverages containing up to 5 milligrams of THC per serving to be manufactured, distributed and sold in the state until December 31, 2026, keeping this product category legal temporarily.
+Following this, Ohio introduced Senate Bill 56.
+The bill was signed into law and came into effect on March 20, 2026.
+The bill aligns with the new federal hemp regulations, defining intoxicating hemp products as products containing more than 0.4 mg of THC per container.
+These intoxicating hemp products can be sold only through licensed cannabis dispensaries.

 Hemp Products that are Legal in Ohio